 All classrooms have been reconfigured to maximize space between students.
-Based upon the recommendation of the CDC and DPH guidance, student workstations are spaced to provide a distance separating students that is 6 feet when feasible.
-Where 6 feet distance is not possible, physical barriers are used to minimize close contact.
-Personal furniture, classroom area rugs/carpets, fabric-covered items, and extra district furniture will be removed when possible.
+Based upon the recommendation of the CDC and LACDPH guidance, student workstations are spaced to provide a distance separating students that is 6 feet when feasible.
+Where 6 feet distance is not possible, physical barriers may be used to minimize close contact, but under no circumstances will the distance between students seating be less than 3 feet.
+Personal furniture, classroom area rugs, fabric-covered items, and extra district furniture will be removed when possible.
 Principals will ensure that teachers who need to remove excess personal items can do so at some point in the days prior to students arriving for in-person instruction.